Civil Rights and Policy Notifications

 Personal online and social media use may aggregate information and user interactions.
 This information is subject to the various policies governed by those business and services.
 Tools to limit or restrict this information are continually changing and may require further research by the user.
 Browser, browser settings, or mobile applications may be configured to assist users with privacy preferences.
 To opt-out of any web analytics, visit https://www.usa.gov/optout-instructions for guidance and browser configuration settings or visit Google’s Opt-out Browser Add-on at https://tools.google.com/dlpage/gaoptout/.

 Retention of Information

 The information collected on this website is retained in accordance with the record retention schedules developed by this office.

 The Department works to follow priority 1 and priority 2 level guidelines as set by the World Wide Web Consortium (W3C) - Web Content Access Guidelines (WCAG).
 The Department follows the Americans with Disabilities Act (ADA) Section 508 Standards (1194.22) to ensure access for individuals with visual impairments.

-Persons requiring special accommodations (i.e. physical accessibility to the building, signing, material reading), should contact the Department at 701-328-6300 to make arrangements for special accommodations.
+Persons requiring special accommodations (i.e. physical accessibility to the building, signing, material reading, Limited English Proficiency (LEP) services), should contact the Department at 701-328-6300 to make arrangements for special accommodations.

-The Department compiled these maps/data according to conventional standards, using what is thought to be the most reliable information available.
+Department maps/data are compiled according to conventional cartographic standards, using what is understood as the most reliable information available.
 The Department does not guarantee freedom from errors or inaccuracies and disclaims any legal responsibility or liability for interpretations made from the maps/data or decisions based thereon.